Takahide Yoshikawa

 Biography

-Takahide Yoshikawa is a Project Director of Next Architecture Project, Fujitsu Research at Fujitsu Ltd. He received his B.E., M.E., and Ph.D. degrees from the University of Tokyo in 1994, 1996, 2002, respectively, and he is a Senior Member of IEEE.
-He has been involved in various server systems projects, such as the K computer and Fugaku.
-In the K computer project, he proposed and implemented the whole verification, validation, and test system of its interconnect, Tofu.
+Takahide Yoshikawa is a Director and Head of the Advanced Computing R&D Centre, Fujitsu Canada.
+He received his B.E., M.E., and Ph.D. degrees from the University of Tokyo in 1994, 1996, and 2002, respectively, and he is a Senior Member of IEEE.
+He has been involved in various server system projects, including the K computer and Fugaku.
+In the K computer project, he proposed and implemented the entire verification, validation, and testing system for its interconnect, Tofu.
 In Fugaku, he led the verification and validation of the CPU.
-Currently, he is tackling research on the architecture of the future high-performance computing system.
+Currently, he is tackling research on the architecture of the future high-performance AI accelerator system.

 If you wish to modify any information or update your photo, please contact Web Chair Arief Wicaksana.